sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Processing Born-Digital Collections: Developing Procedures and Production Workflows
     - Pecha Kucha #2: A Sampling of Projects from Archives in the West
     - Confluence: Corporate Archives and the Merger Environment
-  - Awards Luncheon and Address: Bandido: The Life and Times of Tiburcio Vasquez, John Boessenecker, attorney and author
+  - Awards Luncheon and Address: Bandido: _The Life and Times of Tiburcio Vasquez_, John Boessenecker, attorney and author
   - SCA Board Wrap-Up

 ## April 26-28, 2012	Ventura, Crowne Plaza Ventura Beach Hotel